 Reverse ASIN lookup is Amazon’s intelligent tool that generates a complete product analysis report with information about business sales and revenue, listings’ quality, keywords ranking, PPC costs, and a list of competitors’ products.

-Reverse Amazon ASIN lookup tool offers you to view the most searched keywords, follow the keywords trends and review what opportunities for improvement are at your disposal.
+The reverse Amazon ASIN lookup tool offers you to view the most searched keywords, follow the keywords trends and review what opportunities for improvement are at your disposal.
 This Amazon tool is especially useful for conducting competitive analysis and getting more ideas on how to enhance your product.

 Reverse ASIN lookup is a way to compare your highest-rating competitors’ products ASINs by analyzing Amazon PPC keywords they are using to promote sales.